Source and System Description

 Remodels and Additions

 All plans for remodels or additions (regardless of the scope of work) must be submitted directly to the District for review.
 There are no additional fees for the addition of plumbing fixtures but the water service pipe from the house to the street must be pressure tested, all existing plumbing fixtures must be low-flow and the installation of a meter pit is required if not already present before the project is considered complete.
 Detailed information on the process is available here: Instructions to Applicant

 Some residents leave water faucets "cracked" to keep pipes from freezing when the house is empty and the heat is turned down or off.
-This practice increases the District's operating expenses (and, indirectly, your bill) in three ways: costs of treating water at the plant increase, additional power is required to pump water from the lake to the distribution system, and extra power is required to pump what is now wastewater to the wastewater treatment plant and the payment to the Donner Summit PUD for treating the water.
+This practice increases the District's operating expenses (and, indirectly, your bill) in four ways: costs of treating water at the plant increase, additional power is required to pump water from the lake to the distribution system, power is required to pump what is now wastewater to the wastewater treatment plant and the payment to the Donner Summit PUD for treating the water.

 A much better method of preventing frozen pipes is the use of a stop&drain valve, which is required on the incoming pipe of every water service.
 When the valve is in the 'off' position, water is stopped from coming into the house; more importantly, the drain port of the valve empties the pipes in the house so there is nothing to freeze.